-1. Except as provided in Section C-2.M.5, continuous expanses of concrete or other monolithically installed paving may not exceed 100 square feet in the right-of-way.

-2. Monolithically installed paving such as concrete may not exceed 50% of total exterior site hardscape area.

-3. Hand-placed materials such as modular pavers or natural stone must comprise a minimum of 50% of the total exterior site hardscape.

-4. At least 25% of the total exterior site hardscape must be composed of pervious concrete or permeable pavers as part of a passive landscape water harvesting system.
+- 1. Continuous expanses of concrete or other monolithically installed paving may not exceed 100 square feet in the right-of-way. - 2.
+Monolithically installed paving such as concrete may not exceed 50% of total exterior site hardscape area. - 3.
+Hand-placed materials such as modular pavers or natural stone must comprise a minimum of 50% of the total exterior site hardscape. - 4.
+At least 25% of the total exterior site hardscape must be composed of pervious concrete or permeable pavers as part of a passive landscape water harvesting system.

-C-2.1.
+C-2.l.
 Environmentally Conscious Design Practices.